MoshoodSO/Codveda-Project/README.md

 ## 📚 What’s Inside

 ### 🎯 Level 1 — Basic Tasks
-These tasks focus on beginner-level Python programming — fundamentals like variables, control flows, data types, basic file handling, and problem-solving exercises.
+These tasks focus on beginner-level Python programming — fundamentals like Data Collection, Web Scraping, Data Cleaning, Preprocessing, and Exploratory Data Analysis (EDA).

 ### 📈 Level 2 — Intermediate Tasks
-Here, you explore data handling using Python libraries and work on slightly more complex logic involving data analysis and structured outputs.
+Here, I explore Predictive Modeling (Regression) using Python libraries like scikit-learn and work on slightly more complex logic involving data analysis, Classification with Logistic Regression and Clustering (Unsupervised Learning).

 ### 🧠 Level 3 — Advanced Tasks
-Advanced notebooks delve deeper into data processing, real-world use cases, and possibly database or visualization tasks.
-These helped bridge theory with practical implementation.
+Advanced notebooks delve deeper into Time Series Analysis, Natural Language Processing (NLP) (Text Classification), and Neural Networks with TensorFlow/Keras; using libraries like statsmodels, nltk, TensorFlow, just to mention a few.

 ## 🛠️ Technologies Used

 - Python
 - Jupyter Notebook
 - Pandas, NumPy (for data manipulation)
 - Matplotlib / Seaborn (if used for visualizations)
+- BeautifulSoup, Natural Language toolkit (nltk), scikit-learn, statsmodels, TensorFlow

-> 🚀 Most of the work is written in **Jupyter Notebooks**, with a few Python scripts.
+> 🚀 Most of the work is written in **Jupyter Notebooks** to help in visualization, with a few Python scripts.

 ## 📌 How to Run